When people marry, they form an unbreakable bond and vow to be there for each other for better or for worse.

 People who have a spouse with a substance abuse issue will find themselves competing with addiction to gain their partner’s attention.
 Over time, they may blame themselves for their partner’s addiction or “normalize” troubling and hurtful behaviors for the sake of keeping up appearances to the outside world.
 People coping with a spouse in active addiction also may inadvertently become enablers and do more harm than good while trying to keep the marriage together.
 The spouse that’s trying to manage and move forward risks experiencing psychological distress and coping in ways that are not mentally or emotionally healthy.
 Meanwhile, their spouse will stay on a destructive path as the marriage possibly falls apart.

-Here are five key areas that drinking can affect and even ruin a marriage and break up a union that is supposed to last forever.
+Here are five key areas in that drinking can affect and even ruin a marriage and break up a union that is supposed to last forever.

 Lying is common in marriages in which one or both spouses drink alcohol heavily.
 Being dishonest includes everything from flat-out lying to lies of omission to hiding things with cover-ups.
 One problem with lying is that it doesn’t stop at one lie.
 When one lie is told, another one must be told to cover up the first one.
 Then another lie is told and then another and yet another.
-Soon, untruths are woven into the fabric of the marriage, which lead to its unraveling and ultimate end if steps aren’t taken to correct the damage and heal from it.
+Soon, untruths are woven into the fabric of the marriage, which leads to its unraveling and ultimate end if steps aren’t taken to correct the damage and heal from it.
 Nothing erodes trust faster than lies and deceit.

 Alcohol abuse can destroy communication in marriages and be a major factor in why those marriages do not recover from it.
 Rifts result when either person—whether it’s the one doing the drinking or the one who isn’t—checks out emotionally and stops talking and listening to the other person.